johnnymatthews/blog/170223-playing-with-ckan.md

 ## Install the CKAN Source Code

-To install the latest stable release of CKAN (currently 2.6.1) run:
+To install the latest stable release of CKAN (currently 2.6.1), run:

 ```bash
 pip install -e 'git+https://github.com/ckan/ckan.git@ckan-2.6.1#egg=ckan'
 ```

-Anoyingly there isn't anyway of finding out which is the latest and most stable version, we just have to rely on [the docs](http://docs.ckan.org/en/latest/maintaining/installing/install-from-source.html).
+Annoyingly there isn't any way of finding out which is the latest and most stable version; we just have to rely on [the docs](http://docs.ckan.org/en/latest/maintaining/installing/install-from-source.html).
 So if you're reading this a month or so after the published date, take a look at the [official CKAN documentation](http://docs.ckan.org/en/latest/maintaining/installing/install-from-source.html) to see is 2.6.1 is still the latest version.

 ## Python Modules